nats-io/nats-architecture-and-design/adr/ADR-58.md

 Importantly, the server should also handle the case where a user manually resets the consumer that's used for sourcing.
 The server should handle this gracefully and ensure no messages are lost.
 However, the user could also reset the consumer such that it moves ahead in the stream.
 The server should also handle this by properly skipping over those messages.
+This is done by noticing the consumer delivery sequence goes back to 1, the server can then skip the messages between the received stream sequence and the one it received previously.
 If instead the user manually resets the consumer to go backward, the server should guarantee that mirrored messages are not duplicated.

 ## Consequences